 Lakewood Village: A huge development north of 101, built in the mid ‘50s and entirely contemporary in design.
 Drive through here and you might think you’d strayed into the East Bay, since both Lakewood and the Palma Ceias that carpet Hayward are the work of the same builder, Alec Branden.
 The neighborhood association has its own very interesting website.
 Sunnyvale’s most consistently affordable area, the homes range from small to really small but have at least three bedrooms and two baths.
 Some blocks are better than others, some worse.
 Always plenty of inventory to chose from, with prices a notch above East Palo Alto’s better areas.

 Here’s how Sunnyvale’s single-family residences (SFR) and CID (Common Interest Developments, better known as condos and townhouses) have performed since 1994.
 I’ve split Sunnyvale’s SFR into four markets based on Sunnyvale neighborhoods feeding into in the Sunnyvale, Santa Clara and Cupertino elementary districts.
 The neighborhoods feeding into the Sunnyvale elementary district have been further divided into entry-level North Sunnyvale and mid-range Sunnyvale west of El Camino including Cherry Chase.
 This graph is based on data from the Multiple Listing Service, corrected to eliminate anomalies at both ends of the price range that skew average sales price.
 The data has also been adjusted to compensate for the often substantial differences in average property size from year to year that can also skew the average.
 In effect, we’re following the same five homes through twenty-two years of boom and bust.
 The base year, 1994, was the last year of the post-1989 bust.
 2000 was the dot-com peak, Q4 2001 the bottom of the dot-bust.
 2005 is often called the recent market’s peak, although Sunnyvale’s more expensive neighborhoods and housing types peaked in early 2008.
 Sunnyvale is an excellent example of the different market drivers that have affected (or not affected) Silicon Valley’s various neighborhoods.
 Note that the more affordable the housing, the less it was impacted by the dot-com boom and bust, and the more it was impacted by the mortgage crisis (and vice versa).
-2015 prices are as of May 2015.
+I’ve separated 2016 into halves.
+2017 prices are as of June.

 Part 2: The chart below is easier to understand than it looks, and it has great information.
 Based on the same data as above, all you really need to know is that “peak” means “peak”, “trough” means “bottom of the market for this city, whenever that was”, and that the more negative the number in the last column, the more volatile this city’s home prices have been during the period covered.
 I recommend that you scan the chart now, then come back for the more detailed explanations below if you need them.